This might sound familiar:

-Someone catches your attention, and you strike up a conversation.
-They quickly show interest in your personal life.
+Someone catches your attention, or reaches out to strike up a conversation with you.
+Either way, they quickly show interest in your personal life.

-It may seem harmless enough, even flattering.
+It may seem harmless enough, even flattering – they are offering to help you make some money and get ahead.
 But the person behind the keyboard or phone may not be who you think they are.
 And they could be trying to lead you into a romance scam.

-Let’s take a closer look at some common tactics used by romance scammers, and ways to help you, or someone you care about, from becoming a target.
+Let’s take a closer look at some common tactics used by fraudsters who run investment-focused romance scams, and ways to help you, or someone you care about, from becoming a target.

 What You Should Know About Romance Scams

-Romance scammers lure victims into false or misleading relationships, often with the intention to steal money or commit other types of fraud.
+Romance scammers lure victims into false or misleading relationships, often with the intention to steal money or commit other types of fraud, including investment fraud.

 Canadians Have Lost Millions to Romance Scammers

-According to the Canadian Anti-Fraud Centre (CAFC), Canadians reported more than $18.3 million dollars in losses to all types of romance scams in 2019.
-British Columbians reported losing more than $2.2 million dollars to romance scams in the same year.
-The CAFC estimates that less than 5% of victims report fraud, meaning the financial and emotional damage could be much higher.
+According to the Canadian Anti-Fraud Centre (CAFC), Canadians reported more than $70.2 million dollars in losses to investment scams between September and January 2021, and $42.2 million to all types of romance scams.
+The CAFC estimates that less than 5% of victims report fraud, meaning the financial and emotional damage could be much higher across the country.

 How Romance Scams Typically Work

-- Hook and Reel: A scammer can play the long game.
-Similar to the example above, they may initiate a conversation or sit back and wait for someone to match with their fake profile.
-Once the targets are established, the hook and reel begins.
+Fraudsters may initiate a conversation over social media or a dating app, or they may sit back and wait for someone to match with their fake dating profile.
+Once the target is established, they turn on the charm.